-- Joseph R. Cavatoni, c/o World Gold Trust Services, LLC, 685 Third Avenue, (a) Suite 2702, New York, New York 10017, United States of America, is the Principal Executive Officer of the Sponsor.
-Mr. Cavatoni is also the Principal Executive Officer of WGC USA Asset Management Company, LLC ("WGCAM") and President of WGC USA, Inc. ("WGC USA"), both affiliates of the Sponsor.
-Mr. Cavatoni joined the World Gold Council as Managing Director USA and ETFs in September 2016.
-Prior to that, from April 2009 to December 2015 he served with BlackRock Investments, LLC, as part of BlackRock, Inc., a publicly traded investment management firm, first as the head of iShares Capital Markets in Asia Pacific (2009) and as Head of iShares Capital Markets and Product Development in the same region (2009-2011).
+Joseph R. Cavatoni, c/o World Gold Trust Services, LLC, 685 Third Avenue, Suite 2702, New York, New York 10017, United States of America, is the Principal Executive Officer of the Sponsor.
+Mr. Cavatoni is also the Principal Executive Officer of WGC USA Asset Management Company, LLC, an affiliate of the Sponsor.
+Mr. Cavatoni joined the World Gold Council as Managing Director USA and ETFs in September 2016 and currently serves as Chief Market Strategist (North America).
+Prior to joining World Gold Council, from April 2009 to December 2015 he served with BlackRock Investments, LLC, as part of BlackRock, Inc., a publicly traded investment management firm, first as the head of iShares Capital Markets in Asia Pacific (2009) and as Head of iShares Capital Markets and Product Development in the same region (2009-2011).
 From November 2011 to December 2015, Mr. Cavatoni served as a BlackRock Managing Director and Head of iShares Capital Markets, Americas.
 From August 2003 to April 2009, Mr. Cavatoni served with UBS Securities Asia Limited, first as Executive Director, Head of Swaps, Asia (2003-2006) and then as Managing Director, Head of Equity Finance APAC (2006-2009).
 Prior to that, he served with Merrill Lynch & Company, Inc. from June 1994 to May 2003 as Senior Credit Analyst, Credit and Risk Management Team in New York (1994-1995), Vice President, Credit and Risk Management Team, Hong Kong (1995-2000) and Director, Head of Prime Brokerage Asia, Japan and Australia (2000-2003).
-Mr. Cavatoni received his Bachelor of Business Administration degree from The George Washington University and his Master of Business Administration degree from Northwestern University and the Hong Kong University of Science and Technology. - Laura S. Melman, c/o World Gold Trust Services, LLC, 685 Third Avenue, (b) Suite 2702, New York, New York 10017, United States of America, is the Chief Financial Officer and Treasurer of the Sponsor.
-Ms. Melman was appointed to that position in February 2018.
-She has served as the Chief Financial Officer and Treasurer of WGCAM and the Treasurer and Chief Operating Officer of WGC USA, both affiliates of the Sponsor.
-Ms. Melman was previously employed by PIMCO LLC (PIMCO), from June 2012 until January 2018.
-During her tenure at PIMCO, Ms. Melman was Senior Vice President responsible for taxation, accounting and analytics for PIMCO's funds and exchange traded funds (ETFs) worldwide.
-Ms. Melman's responsibilities included complex product development, accounting, and taxation of financial instruments and investment strategies.
-Ms. Melman also served as officer for PIMCO's open-end, closed-end funds and ETFs.
-Prior to PIMCO, Ms. Melman served as Executive Director and Tax Director at J.P.
-Morgan Asset Management (J.P.
-Morgan), managing tax, accounting and compliance issues for J.P.
-Morgan's registered and unregistered fund products from August 2006 to June 2012.
-She has also served as Vice President of product development at BNY Mellon (September 2000-August 2006), where she helped to develop and launch the first exchange-traded gold trusts.
-Ms. Melman is listed as co-inventor of the business method patents that support the structure of exchange-traded commodity trusts.
-Prior to working within product development, Ms. Melman served with BNY Mellon as Vice President of taxation and fund accounting (September 1992-September 2000).
-Ms. Melman has also worked at PwC as a tax consultant (September 1989-September 1992) within the firm's financial services practice.
-Ms. Melman earned her Bachelor of Science degree from Rutgers University and received her Master of Business Administration in Accounting from the Rutgers Graduate School of Management.
-She is a Certified Public Accountant.
+Mr. Cavatoni received his Bachelor of Business Administration degree from The George Washington University and his Master of Business Administration degree from Northwestern University and the Hong Kong University of Science and Technology.

+Amanda Krichman, c/o World Gold Trust Services, LLC, 685 Third Avenue, Suite 2702, New York, New York 10017, United States of America, is the Principal Financial and Accounting Officer of the Sponsor.
+Ms. Krichman is also the Principal Financial and Accounting Officer of WGC USA Asset Management Company, LLC, an affiliate of the Sponsor.
+Prior to joining World Gold Council on October 13, 2022 as the Funds Chief Operating Officer, Ms. Krichman was Vice President and Head US Registered Funds Services at Goldman Sachs Asset Management from December 2021 to October 2022.
+Ms. Krichman was Director of ETF Product Development from September 2021 to December 2021, and Senior Associate of ETF Product Development from December 2018 to September 2021 at New York Life Investments.
+Prior to that she held various roles at Goldman Sachs Asset Management from July 2013 to November 2018.
+Ms. Krichman received her Bachelor degree from Syracuse University and her Master of Business Administration degree from New York University.